It is not always easy to reach out for help. To make the process easier, the PCC has a variety of services to assist students.

 For more information about each service, please click on the title.

-Time-limited confidential psychotherapy is available to New Paltz students at no fee.
+Time-limited confidential psychotherapy is available to currently-registered New Paltz students at no fee.

 Group counseling offers an opportunity for students to work together on common concerns with an aim toward personal growth and change.
 All groups are facilitated by a licensed PCC clinician.

 Workshops provide learning opportunities and skills for students, and may be created for specific groups at their request.
-In the spring 2019 PCC is providing two scheduled workshops open to all students. #SkillstoChill is a workshop for coping with anxiety.
-Contact the PCC for more information and to register.
-PATH Spring 2019 is a mindful walk with guided meditation and light yoga.
-Click the link for dates; no registration needed for PATH.
+In the spring 2021, PCC will provide virtual workshops open to all students.
+Check back for details, or watch our Instagram @newpaltzpcc for updates.

 Emergency Contact/Crisis Intervention

 PCC senior staff members are available to assist students in a crisis.
-When a mental health emergency occurs during the day, call 845-257-2920 or come to our office.
-During weekends and after-hours, contact the University Police at 845-257- 2222.
-They will connect you to the PCC "Emergency Contact for Student Consult" (ECSC).
+When a mental health emergency occurs during regular business hours, call the PCC office at 845-257-2920 for immediate assistance.
+During weekends and after-hours when school is in session, please call the same office number, and ask to be connected to the PCC "Emergency Contact for Student Consult" (ECSC).

 The PCC offers time-limited psychiatric consultation to New Paltz student who are current clients.